Godwin-Chacko/London-e-commerce-analysis/README.md

   ### Overview of findings

-After sales peaked in november 2019, all key performance indicators have decreased month over month in December 2019: Revenue declined 74%, Orders fell 70% and AOV decreased 15%.
-This decline can most likely be attributed to
+After sales peaked in november 2019, all key performance indicators have decreased month over month in December 2019: Revenue declined 74%, Orders fell 70% and AOV decreased 15% coinciding with a dramatic surge in product returns—reaching 84,000 units, a 434% year-over-year increase.
+Notably, unlike the prior year's peak in January (which is typical for e-commerce retailers), returns peaked unusually early in December.
+This shift likely reflects a decline in consumer confidence driven by fulfillment delays and unmet delivery expectations during the critical holiday period.
+As a result, many customers may have reduced or canceled their orders altogether.er.

 ![image](https://github.com/user-attachments/assets/66af3f6b-42ca-48f6-bf51-61c05bf881e3)